Documentation on how to change MacOS roaming clients from 53 to 5353 or 853

 Nick Saunders

-Greg Hey Greg, I see what the problem is and I'm sorry I misspoke on the optional setting - the correct parameter name is
+Greg Gelman Hey Greg, I see what the problem is and I'm sorry I misspoke on the optional setting - the correct parameter name is

 alias_addresses

 as it supports an ordered list of multiple addresses.
-Can you try that and see if it works for you.Greg
+Can you try that and see if it works for you.Greg Gelman

 Nick Saunders It seems to have worked! the deployment script im running on the macs tried using launchctl to stop and start service after a fresh install AND tried just doing a open application but it seems all dnsfilter needed was a little bit of time to take in the new changes?
 When I first run my deployment it doesnt produce expected results in testing but I let it sit overnight on a test device and the daemon config seems to be working as expected.
 Is it a timing thing you think Nick Saunders or is it something about how the agent gets installed and needing a couple launchctl stop/starts to kick in the new changes faster?